FHIR/MADFSH/README.md

 1. From a terminal in the `<source>/<MADFSH source>` directory, execute the command `ts-node src/app.ts init-madfsh-project <project root>`.
 This will create a `<source>/<project root>` folder.
 2. Place the measure bundle files into the `<project root>/madfsh-input` folder: this is where MADFSH will look to find them.
 You can delete the `measure_json_files_go_here` file in that directory, but MADFSH will ignore it you do not remove it.
 3. Place any available example instance files in the `<project root>/madfsh-input/examples` folder.
-You can delete the `example_json_files_go_here` file in that directory , but MADFSH will ignore it you do not remove it.
+You can delete the `example_json_files_go_here` file in that directory, but MADFSH will ignore it you do not remove it.
+4. If you have a measure details file, place it in the `<project root>/madfsh-input` directory and update the `<project root>/madfsh-input.json` file with a path to that file relative to `<project root>`.
+For example, if the file is `measure-details.json` and is the in the `madfsh-input` folder, then the path to use would be `madfsh-input/measure-details.json`

 ### MADFSH execution